exadel-inc/etoolbox-authoring-kit/docs/content/dev-tools/option-provider.md

 _value_ - defines the path to a List-like structure, a node tree, or a tag folder.
 Plain paths and _path references_ are supported.
 I.e. if a value is presented like `/typical/jcr/path`, this exact path will be looked for.
 However, if given in the `/some/node@attr` format, the _attr_ attribute will be retrieved from _/some/node_, and its value will be then assumed to be the "true" path.

+_classValue_ - defines an Enum class that will be used as datasource for `@OptionSource`.
+This property is less prioritized than _value_, therefore, if both are mentioned, then only _value_ property will be taken into account.

-_fallback_ defines a reserve path value for situations in which the address specified in _value_ is not reachable.
+_fallback_ - defines a reserve path value for situations in which the address specified in _value_ is not reachable.
 This may be the case when _value_ comes from an authored parameter of a component and the component has just been created.
 Then _fallback_ may present a constant alternative;

+_fallbackClass_ - works in the same way as _fallback_ but defines an Enum class as a reserve.
+This property is less prioritized than _fallback_, therefore, if both are mentioned, then only _fallback_ property will be taken into account.

-_textMember_ - if specified, defines the attribute of a JCR node to be rendered as RadioButton's or Select's _label_.
+_textMember_ - if specified, defines the attribute of a JCR node or a public method name of an Enum class to be rendered as RadioButton's or Select's _label_.
-<br>Default is the _"jcr:title"_ attribute;
+<br>Default is the _"jcr:title"_ attribute for a JCR node or .name() method of an Enum class;

-_valueMember_ - if specified, defines the attribute of a JCR node to be rendered as RadioButton's or Select's _value_.
+_valueMember_ - if specified, defines the attribute of a JCR node or a public method name of an Enum class to be rendered as RadioButton's or Select's _value_.
 <br>If the reserved token `@name` is specified, the node name will be used for value.
 <br>If `@id` is specified, the _tag node name with tag namespace_ (for a cq:Tag node) or a node name (otherwise) will be used as the value.
 This is particularly useful for tag listings.
-<br>Default is the _"value"_ attribute for ordinary JCR nodes and _"@name"_ for tags;
+<br>Default is the _"value"_ attribute for ordinary JCR nodes, .toString() public method of an Enum class and _"@name"_ for tags;

-_attributeMembers_ - if specified, define one or more attributes of a node to be rendered as HTML attributes of the corresponding Granite UI entities.
+_attributeMembers_ - if specified, define one or more attributes of a node or public method names of an Enum class to be rendered as HTML attributes of the corresponding Granite UI entities.
 For example, `attributeMembers = "some-jcr-attribute"` will be rendered as `<coral-select-item data-some-jcr-attribute="literal_value_of_this_attribute">` in HTML;

 _attributes_ - if specified, define one or more static values to be rendered as HTML attributes of the corresponding Granite UI entities.
 For example, `attributes = "some-attribute:some-value"` argument will be rendered as `<coral-select-item data-some-attribute="some-value">` in HTML.
 <br>Each attribute must consist of a key and a value separated with colon (`:`).
 If a key or a value itself must contain a colon, it can be escaped with `\`.